rainloreley/homebridge-govee-light/README.md

 But no, for real, I built this because the Govee API doesn't support one of my lights.
 I'm sharing this here because I didn't find any other solution like this.

+## Tested devices

+- H6154
+- H6159

+These are the only two devices I have.
+Feel free to test any other lights with this plugin.

 ## Installation

 There's no npm package yet, so download the repository and run the following commands on the server where Homebridge is installed.